bleshcom/Blesh-iOS-SDK/README.md

 ### 1. Adding the Blesh iOS SDK

-The Blesh iOS SDK can be added either by using CocoaPods or manually.
+The Blesh iOS SDK can be added by using various dependency managers or manually.

 #### 1.1.
+Adding the Blesh iOS SDK with Swift Package Manager

+Newer Xcode versions support adding packages through the IDE interface.
+Blesh iOS SDK can be easily integrated by following steps below.

+**Steps to add:**

+1. Select "`Add Packages`" in the "`File`" menu.
+2. Enter the GitHub address [https://github.com/bleshcom/Blesh-iOS-SDK](https://github.com/bleshcom/Blesh-iOS-SDK) for the input labeled "`Search or Enter Package URL`".
+3. Xcode will automatically fetch package details.
+Select "`Up to Next Major Version`" for the "`Dependency Rule`" input.
+This will allow you to easily keep Blesh iOS SDK up-to-date.
+4. Select your application project for the "`Add to Project`" input.
+5. Click on the "`Add Package`" button and select your application project in the "`Add to Target`" column.
+6. Click on the "`Add Package`" button.

+#### 1.2.
 Adding the Blesh iOS SDK with CocoaPods

 Referencing the `BleshSDK` pod in the `Podfile` will be sufficient to add the Blesh iOS SDK to your project.